DHTMLX/gantt-docs/data/api/gantt_onexpand_event.md

 @short:
-	fires when gantt is expended to full screen
+	fires when gantt is expanded to full screen

 @params: